 - Scores of GMAT or GRE are mandatory.

-Entrance Exams Required to Get Admission in Singapore MBA
+Entrance Exams Required for MBA Colleges in Singapore

-- Singapore Universities allow the Test of English as Foreign Language (TOEFL) which is administered by Educational Testing Services (ETS), USA.
+- Singapore Universities allow the Test of English as Foreign Language (TOEFL) which is administered by Educational Testing Services (ETS), USA for MBA in Singapore admissions.
 The test intends to check the capability of an individual to comprehend and communicate in basic North American English.
 The tests, like IELTS, tests you on speaking, writing, reading and listening abilities and is also universally acquired.

 - Both paper-based tests and internet-based tests are accepted Universally.
 While several universities may allow TOEFL, few might explicitly ask for additional exams so, it will be best to inquire about the tests that are accepted by the universities.